thiagobustamante/typescript-ioc/README.md

 let personDAO: PersonDAO = new PersonDAO();
 ```

-## The Container an @AutoWired annotation
+## The Container and the @AutoWired annotation
-The @AutoWired annotation transform the annotated class to change its constructor.
+The @AutoWired annotation transforms the annotated class, changing its constructor.
 So, any auto wired class will have its instantiation delegated to the IoC Container that will handle all injections automatically.

 But this is not the only way you can interact with the IoC Container.
-You can bind types to Container resolution and also ask instantiations for Container.
+You can bind types to Container resolution and also ask Container to return the instances.

 ```typescript
 // it will override any annotation configuration